rontarrant/gtkDcoding/docs/_posts/2019-02-10-x0001-gtkdcoding-blog-extra.md

 ---
-title: X0001 - gtkDcoding Blog Extra
+title: "X0001: gtkDcoding Blog Extra"
 layout: post
 description: How to use the GTK+ Inspector to see what your code's up to.
 author: Ron Tarrant